coding-kevin/Rails_Docker_PostgreSQL_Appointment_Scheduler/README.md

 In this way, **Patient 3** of **Doctor 1** always has an appointment time of 10:00 AM, because their `patient_index` is 2, and eight hours are added. **Patient 4** of the same doctor will have an appointment at 11:00 AM, and so on.

-The script is still very complex, however it is important to generate data that more-closely resembles production to reduce the likelihood of bugs.
+The script is still very complex, however it is important to generate data that closely resembles production to reduce the likelihood of bugs.
 As this is not customer-facing, I felt the tradeoff was worth it.

 ## Requirement 2